egt7347/EnvironmentalGenomicsFinalProject/data/cleaned/README.md

 # README.md `cleaned`

-This folder would hold processed or cleaned versions of the data in the `raw` directory - possibly in multiple subfolders.
+This folder holds the cleaned versions of the data in the `raw` directory.
+Cleaned via QIIME2